 Your Directors wish to acknowledge and place on record the commitment and dedication onthe part of the employees of your Company in achieving good results.

 Your Directors would also like to acknowledge and record their appreciation of thecontinued support and assistance received by the Company from its valued CustomersDealers Suppliers Shareholders Banks and various Central and State Government Agencies.

 |On behalf of the Board of Directors |

-|Date:10th May 2017 ||Bharat Hari Singhania |
+|Date: 3rd May 2021 ||Bharat Hari Singhania |

-|Place: Hyderabad ||Chairman |
+|Place: New Delhi ||Chairman |